Gillespie Young Watson and HomeLegal

 - let you know how to make a complaint and deal with any complaint promptly and fairly.

-4. The obligations lawyers owe to clients are described in the Rules.
+- The obligations lawyers owe to clients are described in the Rules.
 Those obligations are subject to other overriding duties, including duties to the courts and the justice system.
-If you have any questions, please contact us on (04) 569 3997 or the Law Society on 0800 261 801 or www.lawyers.org.nz.
+If you have any questions, please contact us on (04) 569 3997 or the Law Society on 0800 261 801 or lawyers.org.nz.

 Professional Fees and Charges

-(c) Where moneys are lodged on short-term deposit with a trading bank then a commission of 5% of the gross interest
+c) Where moneys are lodged on short-term deposit with a trading bank then a commission of 5% of the gross interest is deducted.

-9. Disbursement costs incurred with outside agencies such as searches, registration fees, electronic forms, courier charges and agency fees will be charged separately.
+- Disbursement costs incurred with outside agencies such as searches, registration fees, electronic forms, courier charges and agency fees will be charged separately.
 The amounts charged for disbursements include only the costs we incur with outside agencies.
+Where we are required to verify identity and address for Anti-Money Laundering and Countering Financing of Terrorism Act 2009 purposes, where possible we will be using our preferred third-party verification service provider APLY.
+The costs incurred for use of the service will be charged as a disbursement for each report received including where multiple applications are required and irrespective of whether the report is a verification pass or fail.
 Disbursements may be included with our accounts or may be billed separately.
 It is our policy to require payment in advance for significant disbursements.
 Where disbursements are included in an account these may not be paid by credit card unless an arrangement is made to include the administration charges which are incurred.

 Communication, Files and Documents